Ancient Greek literature: Poetry

+Early epic poetry

-At the beginning of Greek literature stand the two monumental works of Homer, the Iliad and the Odyssey.
-The figure of Homer is shrouded in mystery.
-Although the works as they now stand are credited to him, it is certain that their roots reach far back before his time (see Homeric Question).
+At the beginning of Greek literature stand the two monumental works: the Iliad and the Odyssey.
+Although the works as they now stand are credited to a single poet named Homer, both of these works were based on ancient legends, and it is certain that their roots reach far back before his time (see Homeric Question).
 The Iliad is a narrative of a single episode spanning over the course of a ten-day-period from near the end of the ten years of the Trojan War.
 It centers on the person of Achilles, who embodied the Greek heroic ideal.
 The Odyssey is an account of the adventures of Odysseus, one of the warriors at Troy.
 After ten years fighting the war, he spends another ten years sailing back home to his wife and family.
-Penelope was considered the ideal female; Homer depicted her as the ideal female based on her commitment, modesty, purity, and respect during her marriage with Odysseus.
 During his ten-year voyage, he loses all of his comrades and ships and makes his way home to Ithaca disguised as a beggar.
-Both of these works were based on ancient legends.
-The Homeric dialect was an archaic language based on Ionic dialect mixed with some element of Aeolic dialect and Attic dialect, the latter due to the Athenian edition of the 6th century BC.
-The epic verse was the hexameter.
+These works are written in dactylic hexameter verse, in the Homeric dialect of ancient Greek, a mixture of the Ionic dialect and some elements of the Aeolic and Attic dialects, the latter due to the Athenian edition of the 6th century BC.

-The other great poet of the preclassical period was Hesiod.
-Unlike Homer, Hesiod refers to himself in his poetry.
-Nonetheless, nothing is known about him from any external source.
-He was a native of Boeotia in central Greece, and is thought to have lived and worked around 700 BC.
-Hesiod's two extant poems are Works and Days and Theogony.
+The other great poet of the preclassical period was Hesiod, a native of Boeotia in central Greece, and is thought to have lived and worked around 700 BC.
+Hesiod's two extant poems are Works and Days and the Theogony.
 Works and Days is a faithful depiction of the poverty-stricken country life he knew so well, and it sets forth principles and rules for farmers.
-Theogony is a systematic account of creation and of the gods.
 It vividly describes the ages of mankind, beginning with a long-past Golden Age.
+The Theogony is a systematic account of creation and of the gods.Unlike Homer, Hesiod refers to himself in his poetry.
+Nonetheless, nothing is known about him from any external source.

 The writings of Homer and Hesiod were held in extremely high regard throughout antiquity and were viewed by many ancient authors as the foundational texts behind ancient Greek religion; Homer told the story of a heroic past, which Hesiod bracketed with a creation narrative and an account of the practical realities of contemporary daily life.

+Elegy and iambus

+Elegiac poetry and iambic poetry were both written in the Ionic dialect.
+Elegiac poems were written in elegiac couplets and iambic poems were written in iambic trimeter.
+The most important iambic poet was Archilochus of Paros (7th century BC).
+Only fragments remain of his work, as is the case with most of the poets.
+The few remnants suggest that he was an embittered adventurer who led a very turbulent life.